Ice2Thrust

 Solar-Electric Water Propulsion System

-European EIC Pathfinder Project Research expert - RL-based Autonomous Navigation
+European EIC Pathfinder Project Lead Research Scientist - RL-based Autonomous Navigation

 Project Overview